-You can use WhatsApp for business free of cost for small business but if you want to scale it to larger then you need to consider for the paid plan and need to use it’s API model.
+You can use WhatsApp for business free of cost for small businesses but if you want to scale it to larger then you need to consider the paid plan and need to use its API model.

 WhatsApp payment model:

-Do you know WhatsApp introduces the latest payment feature in India?
+Do you know WhatsApp introduced the latest payment feature in India?

 Yes, if you’re using the latest version then you must need to have the UPI payment transfer.

 With the UPI payment transfer model, you can transfer the funds to your friends and family.